Hubert H. Humphrey Fellowship Program

 - Bachelor’s degree in an appropriate field of study.

-- Long-Term English (LTE) language training: Candidates who meet all Humphrey program requirements but lack the necessary language skills are encouraged to apply.
-If nominated and selected they will travel to the U.S. for an intensive 20-25 week pre-academic English program to improve their language skills.
-A minimum valid Local TOEFL (ITP) score of 450 from AMIDEAST or any of the ETS approved centers, or Internet-based (IBT) score of 45 or IELTS score of 5 is required.
+- Important note: Candidates who meet all Humphrey program requirements but lack the necessary language skills are encouraged to apply.
+If nominated and selected they will travel to the U.S. for an intensive 20–25-week pre-academic English program to improve their language skills.
+They should submit a score report for only one of the following tests:

 - Qualified women are encouraged to apply.